quotient-im/libQuotient/CONTRIBUTING.md

 Having said that, there's always a trade-off between various attributes;
-in particular, readability and maintainability of the code is more important than squeezing every bit out of that clumsy algorithm.
-Beware of premature optimization and profile the code before before diving into hardcore tweaking that might not give the benefits you think it would.
+in particular, readability and maintainability of the code is more important than squeezing every bit out of a clumsy algorithm.
+Beware of premature optimization and profile the code before diving into hardcore tweaking that might not give the benefits you think it would.

-Speaking of profiling logs (see README.md on how to turn them on) - if you expect some code to take considerable (more than 10k "simple operations") time you might want to setup a `QElapsedTimer` and drop the elapsed time into logs under `PROFILER` logging category.
+Speaking of profiling logs (see [README.md](./README.md) on how to turn them on) - if you expect some code to take considerable (more than 10k "simple operations") time you might want to setup a `QElapsedTimer` and drop the elapsed time into logs under `PROFILER` logging category.
 See the existing code for examples - `room.cpp` has quite a few.
-In order to reduce small timespan logging spam, `PROFILER` log lines are usually guarded by a check that the timer counted big enough time (200 microseconds by default, 20 microseconds for tighter parts);
-this threshold can be altered at compile-time by defining `PROFILER_LOG_USECS` preprocessor symbol (i.e. passing `-DPROFILE_LOG_USECS=<usecs>` to the compiler if you're on Linux/macOS).
+In order to reduce small timespan logging spam, `PROFILER` log lines are usually guarded by a check that the timer counted big enough time (200 microseconds by default, 20 microseconds for tighter parts); this threshold can be altered at compile-time by defining `PROFILER_LOG_USECS` preprocessor symbol (i.e. passing `-DPROFILE_LOG_USECS=<usecs>` to the compiler if you're on Linux/macOS).

 ## How to check proposed changes before submitting them